 GoDaddy is one of the oldest and best known domain providers.
 It can integrate your domain with various third-party services.
 If you’re looking to register your domain with GoDaddy, here are the steps you’ll need to take:

 - Start by going to GoDaddy.com and entering your domain into the field and clicking Search Domain.

 - If your domain is available, click the Get it button at the top of the page.
 You can also add more domains from the suggestions below by clicking the add to cart icon next to them.

 - Once you’ve selected the domains you want to register, click Continue to Cart.

 - One the next page, you’ll be offered a number of services GoDaddy provides in addition to its domains.
-These services include email hosting and website building.
+These services include email hosting and a website builder.
 If you’re already using a website-building service, like Shopify or Squarespace, you’ll want to opt out of this service.

 - Once you’ve selected the services you’d like to add to your purchase, click Continue to Cart.

 - On the next page, you’ll see a break down of your selected services and their charges.
 You can remove items by selecting the garbage can icon.
 You’ll also be able to select the payment term.
 Typically, domains are paid yearly, but GoDaddy allows you to select a term of up to 10 years for .com domains.
 If everything looks correct, select the I’m Ready to Pay button.

 - Next, you’ll be prompted to create a GoDaddy account or log in to an existing one.
 When you do this, you’ll be asked to provide billing and payment information.
 Enter your information and proceed to the Complete Purchase page.